Quentin Tarantino: Career

-1980s: Early jobs and screenplays
+1980–1989: Early jobs and screenplays

 Through the 1980s, Tarantino had a number of jobs.
 After lying about his age, he worked as an usher at an adult movie theater in Torrance, called the Pussycat Theater.
 He spent time as a recruiter in the aerospace industry, and for five years he worked at Video Archives, a video store in Manhattan Beach, California.
 He was well known in the local community for his film knowledge and video recommendations; Tarantino stated, "When people ask me if I went to film school, I tell them, 'No, I went to films."
 In 1986, Tarantino was employed in his first Hollywood job, working with Video Archives colleague Roger Avary, as production assistants on Dolph Lundgren's exercise video, Maximum Potential.

 Before working at Video Archives, Tarantino co-wrote Love Birds In Bondage with Scott Magill.
 Tarantino would go on to produce and direct the short film.
-Magill committed suicide in 1987, but not before destroying all footage that had been shot.
+Magill committed suicide in 1987, after which all film shot was destroyed.
 Later, Tarantino attended acting classes at the James Best Theatre Company, where he met several of his eventual collaborators for his next film.
 In 1987, Tarantino co-wrote and directed My Best Friend's Birthday (1987).
 It was left uncompleted, but some of its dialogue was included in True Romance.

 The following year, he played an Elvis impersonator in "Sophia's Wedding: Part 1", an episode in the fourth season of The Golden Girls, which was broadcast on November 19, 1988.
-Tarantino recalled that the pay he received for the part helped support him during the preproduction of Reservoir Dogs; he estimated he was initially paid about $650; however, the episode was frequently rerun because it was on a "best of..." lineup, therefore received about $3,000 in residuals over three years.
+Tarantino recalled that the pay he received for the part helped support him during the preproduction of Reservoir Dogs; he estimated he was initially paid about $650 but went on to receive about $3,000 in residuals over three years because the episode was frequently rerun due to it being on a "best of..." lineup.